stegos/stegos-docs-hugo/content/developers/Exchange_integration.md

 }
 ```
 {{% notice note %}}
-If input is missing in **unspent_list**, then inputs would be searched in local copy of blockchain.
+If input is missing in **unspent_list**, then inputs will be searched in the local copy of the blockchain.
 {{% / notice %}}